floledermann/stimsrv/README.md

     }),

     sloan({
-      foregroundIntensity: 0,
-      backgroundIntensity: 1,
+      backgroundIntensity: 1,      // white background
-      size:
-        staircase({
+      foregroundIntensity: 0,      // black foreground
+      size:                        // size will be changed using the staircase method with 5 reversals staircase({
           startValue: "5mm",
           stepSize: 1.2,
           stepType: "multiply",
           minReversals: 5
-      })
       }),
+      // add the resulting logMAR score to the context
+      nextContext: trials => ({logMAR: sloan.logMAR(trials)})
+    }),

     pause({
-      message: context => "Your visual acuity was determined at: " + context.logMAR + "logMAR."
+      message: context => "Your visual acuity was determined at logMAR " + context.logMAR + "."
     }),

   ]